SubratShrestha/Notes/UNSW/20T2/1521Comp/dataTypes.md

 The first bit or the highest bit (31st on 32-bit for ex. because there is a bit 0) is kept for the sign - 0 for positive, and 1 for negative.

 The next two sections are for the exponent and then the fraction.
 This fraction is what makes the representation more or less precise.
+When dealing with numbers, the computer will always first normalise the number like $$678.9e34 = 6.789e+36$$.

 We do 1 + F because if we had zero in the left, we would be wasting memory because we could've just shifted the whole thing left.